 - $132.5 million

-The first major construction contract (Contract 1), between Caboolture-Bribie Island Road and Pumicestone Road, was awarded to Acciona Infrastructure Projects Australia Pty Ltd with works beginning in November 2020.
+The project will be constructed in sections, using 2 separate construction contracts.
+Contract 1 will deliver the section from Caboolture-Bribie Island Road to Pumicestone Road.
+This was awarded Acciona Infrastructure Projects Australia in September 2020, with works beginning in November 2020.

 Construction of both contracts is expected to be completed in early 2023, weather and construction conditions permitting.

 Works will be completed during the day whenever possible, with normal operating hours from 6am to 6pm, Monday to Friday, and 7am to 5pm on Saturday.
 Due to the nature of the works and the proximity to live traffic, some activities will need to be completed at night when traffic volumes are lower.
 This will ensure the safety of motorists and workers.